 Basis of Orthobiologics

-After a tissue is injured, bleeding occurs which forms the foundation of healing as it facilitates the reach of healing factors to reach the injury site.
+After the tissue is injured, bleeding occurs which forms the foundation of healing as it facilitates the reach of healing factors to reach the injury site.

-After bleeding, following three factors are important in healing
+After bleeding, the following three factors are important in healing

 Matrix is the framework where cells reside, thrive and make the desired tissue, be it bone, tendon, or ligament.
 Matrix serves as building blocks that help fill tissue gaps.

-During healing process, cells need many kind of proteins, some as instructors and others as substrates.
-Instructors are of two kinds, one those accelerate the process and others which slow it down.
+During healing process, cells need different kind of proteins, some as instructors and others as substrates.
+Instructors are of two kinds, one those accelerates the process and others which slow it down.

 These are termed as growth factors and are numerous in number.

-Stem cells are special cells in the body which can turn into other types of cells.
+Stem cells are special cells in the body that can turn into other types of cells.

-All the three – matrix, growth factors and stem cells are orthobiologics and if any one of these three is lacking, healing gets impaired.
+All three – matrix, growth factors and stem cells are orthobiologics and if anyone of these three is lacking, healing gets impaired.